 Orthodox Paschal Vigil in Toronto

 Lent is, among others things, a time of self-examination and repentance, a time to evaluate our lives and make changes.
 For some self-examination and repentance might be an occasion to review one’s work habits and make changes in order to use one’s time more productively.
 Workaholics may need Lent to give themselves permission to take time for spiritual replenishment.
 All of us need the sobriety of Lent in order to really, joyously, join in celebration when Easter comes.
-We need the foci of Lent, including the focus on death at Lent’s beginning and ending—“You are dust and to dust you will return;” “Then he bowed his head and gave up his spirit”—in order to rejoice in the affirmation of life that comes in the celebration of the Lord’s resurrection.
+We need the foci of Lent, including the focus on death at Lent’s beginning—“You are dust and to dust you will return”—and at Lent’s end— “Then he bowed his head and gave up his spirit”—in order to rejoice in the affirmation of life that comes in the celebration of the Lord’s resurrection.
 Our holy days have become secular holidays.
 That hasn’t necessarily improved them as opportunities for festivity and celebration and affirmation of life.
-Maybe we need our holidays to once again become holy days.
+Maybe we need our holidays to once again become holy days in which we just enjoy being in God’s presence and with one another.

 Pastor Frank Senn